Cognitive assessment & care plan services

 Medicare Part B (Medical Insurance) covers a separate visit with a doctor or health care provider to fully review your cognitive function, establish or confirm a diagnosis like dementia or Alzheimer's disease, and develop a care plan.
 Your health care provider might also give you a cognitive assessment to look for signs of dementia when you go for other visits, including your yearly preventive “Wellness” visit.

-Signs of cognitive impairment may include trouble remembering, learning new things, concentrating, managing finances, or making decisions about your everyday life.
+Signs of cognitive impairment may include trouble remembering, learning new things, concentrating, managing finances, or making decisions.
 Conditions like depression, anxiety, and delirium can also cause confusion, so it’s important to understand why you may be having symptoms.

 Your costs in Original Medicare